 The Auriol Trail is close to Haines Junction and is a popular day and beginner overnight hike.
 The actual trail itself does not go above tree level, but an extended hike from the trail into the alpine is highly recommended.
 Add 5 km and 430 m elevation gain if you hike into the alpine.

-From Haines Junction, drive towards Haines, Alaska for about 5 km.
+From Haines Junction, drive south on the Haines Road, towards Haines, Alaska for about 5 km.
 There will be a sign indicating the Auriol Trail turnoff is 2 km away.
-Park in the pull-out.
+Continue for 2 km and park in the pull-out on the right.
 There is a sign at the pull-out with a map of the trail.

 The trail starts by crossing a small clearing and then stays in the trees for the most part.
 It is well-used and hard to miss.